darkotoni/SpotifyMiniOverlay/README.md

 ## Usage

 1. Launch the application
+2. Allow private and public networks
-2. Click "Login to Spotify" to authenticate with your Spotify account
+3. Click "Login to Spotify" to authenticate with your Spotify account
-3. Make sure Spotify is running on at least one of your devices
+4. Make sure Spotify is running on at least one of your devices
-4. Click the album art to expand/collapse the player
+5. Click the album art to expand/collapse the player
-5. Use the controls to manage your Spotify playback
+6. Use the controls to manage your Spotify playback

 ## Requirements